Here’s where you can fly from the Provo Airport

 • San Bernardino (SBD), twice a week

-• Burbank (BUR), five times a week starting March 2026
+• Burbank (BUR), five times a week starting in March 2026

 Related Posts